RavanH/orange-confort-plus/readme.txt

 == Description ==

-This plugin adds the [Orange Confort+](https://confort-plus.orange.com/index_en.html) toolbar to your WordPress website.
+This plugin adds the [Orange Confort+](https://confort-plus.orange.com/index_en.html) toolbar, version 4.3.5, to your WordPress website.

 Orange Confort+ aims to enhance user experience on your website.
 It works best when your website is fully accessible because it does **not** fix website accessibility issues: blocking points stay blocking points, with or without Orange Confort+.